René Menzies: Veteran ride

 War stopped Menzies from trying to beat Nicholson.
 The Australian's distance had in any case been improved to 75,065 mi by a British rider, Tommy Godwin, in 1939, a distance that still stands.
 Menzies decided in 1952 to beat Nicholson's distance regardless, to set an unofficial veterans' record, and to ride 63,000 mi to mark his 63rd birthday.
 Jock Wadley wrote:

 We have known René Menzies a long time now...
 It was therefore not much of a surprise at 1.30pm on December 31, 1951, just as we had closed for press, to get a 'phone call from René saying he was starting his record at midnight.
 'Yes, René,' we said.
 "Which record?"

 'Why, of course, the year's mileage record, of course!...'
 Only four watched that story translated into reality as we saw him off at about twenty past midnight on January 1, 1952.
 He started without much trade support, but with supreme confidence in his ability to command it as he went along.
 'I post my first card from the post office at Marble Arch,' he called out...
 Since then these cards have showered on our office – there must have been well over 1,000 of them.
 Each one was signed at the start of a day's ride, at the 'turn', and again at the finish by anybody who happened to be around (postmen, policemen and pull-up-for-carmen-café workers were the chief witnesses), the mileage at each point being logged according to the speedometer reading.

 He left from Big Ben in central London as it chimed in 1 January.
 He wore three woollen sweaters, a beret and plus-fours.
 He started with a circuit of Parliament Square and rode to Oxford Circus, then Marble Arch to end his first day at Wolverhampton after 121 miles.
 At one stage he considered returning to France to ride the same roads as the Tour de France.
 He was dissuaded by the race official, Jacques Goddet, who sent a telegram: "Menzies – don't be a fool.
 Stay where you have roads like a velodrome.
 Don't you know when you're well off?"
 Menzies completed the year with 62,785 miles, beating Nicholson's figure at 10.16 am on the last day.
 Among those who celebrated with him was another Frenchman, Marcel Planes, who set the first distance record, 34,366 miles, in 1911.

 Death

-Menzies died at 82 whilst pedalling around Hyde Park Corner, one of the busiest junctions in London.
+Menzies died whilst pedalling around Hyde Park Corner, one of the busiest junctions in London.